All Episodes

 But it is very important.

-I mean whether it's you know watching watching my show or just having these frank open conversations because every now and then, you know, there'll be a high profile case that'll come into the media and we'll all talk about it for a minute and then and then it'll kind of die away as soon as the next big story comes along and it just kind of gets forgotten by the by the wayside.
+I mean, whether it's watching my show or just having these frank, open conversations, because every now and then, you know, there'll be a high-profile case that'll come into the media, and we'll all talk about it for a minute, and then it'll kind of die away as soon as the next big story comes along, and it just kind of gets forgotten by the wayside.

 And that's not enough.